babyfish-ct/jimmer/doc/docs/_shared/feedback/nan-mu.md

     private String gender;
 }
 ```
 What if there are other requirements?
-The attributes that need to be queried for each requirement are partially similar but somewhat different.
+The properties that need to be queried for each requirement are partially similar but somewhat different.
 You need to create a `VO` for each such requirement.
 In the long run, the project will be filled with a large number of similar but different objects of the same type.
 As these objects explode, naming becomes a big problem.

 Here is a list of `VOs` in my actual project:
 ```